News

 How a STEM talent pool can turn around slow federal hiring, even during emergencies

-I was asked by the Federation of American Scientists to recommend changes to speed up and improve federal hiring.
+Eddie was asked by the Federation of American Scientists to recommend changes to speed up and improve federal hiring.

 It often takes the federal government months to hire for critical science and technology (STEM) roles, far too slow to respond effectively to the demands of emerging technologies (e.g., artificial intelligence), disasters (COVID), and implementing complex legislation (CHIPS).
 One solution is for the Federal Government to create a pool of pre-vetted STEM talent to address these needs.